jrburke/module/docs/module-from-es.md

 Since each `module`-based module gets its own function wrapping, even if that script clobbers some global definition, the individual modules still work and are loaded correctly in the module loader, since they have their own function wrapping and are scoped to see the loader.

 QUnit was given as an example of a problematic script.
-However, QUnit does not work if async loaded, and it also provides is `module` API at `QUnit.module`.
-Modules are free to still use `module` even when loaded.
+However, QUnit does not work if async loaded, so likely will need to be a plain blocking script tag, and it also provides is `module` API at `QUnit.module`.
+Modules are free to still use `module` even when QUnit is already loaded.
 There is an example in test/demo/qunit.

 ### Solves nested modules and allows inlining